-2.23 Chiswell Green
+2.31 Chiswell Green

-A hundred years ago Chiswell Green was merely a stop on the road linking Watford and St Albans, featuring little more than a blacksmith's workshop (which latterly saw double duty as an alehouse) serving the cluster of surrounding farms.
-This building, much renovated, is today the Three Hammers public house and forms, together with a small number of retail outlets, the centre of the village.
+2.32 Possibly the newest of the three villages in terms of growth, a hundred years ago Chiswell Green was merely a stop on the road linking Watford and St Albans, surrounded by a collection of farms with associated housing.
+Its centre was the blacksmith's workshop (which latterly saw double duty as an alehouse) and which today, much renovated, is the Grade II listed Three Hammers public house.
+Together with a small number of retail outlets, including both a both a post office and a pharmacy, it remains the centre of the village.